V 8.1, Dec 2013 Go to latest version

 Also check out the VIEWPixx monitor system described below.

-Two papers on OLED monitors in JOV look at their timing properties:
+Three papers on OLED monitors look at their timing properties:

 This section is at the moment mostly a stub.
 Comparisons are important but presently I am aware of only one independent paper.
 I will add more (hopefully) with time.